len-sla/GPT_finetuned_with_own_text/README.md

 ## Project Name
 > <p>Finetune a GPT-2 Text-Generating Model with prepared text.<br>
-In this particual case text is concatenation of books <br>
+In this particual case text is concatenation of ten books <br>
 from the field of Management, Leadership and good practices in Business.<br>
 Start sentence was containing kind of contradiction to find out how finetuned model create a follow up<br>
 355M model was used for tuning:<br>